 Reporting significant risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by the Board.

-At least annually, the AVP and CAO will submit to senior management and the Board an internal audit plan for review and approval.
+At least annually, the CAO will submit to senior management and the Board an internal audit plan for review and approval.
 The internal audit plan will consist of a work schedule as well as budget and resource requirements for the next fiscal year.
-The AVP and CAO will communicate the impact of resource limitations and significant interim changes to senior management and the Board.
+The CAO will communicate the impact of resource limitations and significant interim changes to senior management and the Board.

 Internal Audit will be responsible for appropriate follow-up on engagement findings and recommendations.
 All significant findings will remain in an open issues file until cleared.